-The Minister for Planning approved Scheme Amendment no. 2 to recode lot 24 and lot 26 (no.12) Johnston Street to a higher R80 coding.

-The Minister's direction to readvertise the scheme amendment at a density higher than R40 was predicated on the State Government's commitment to increase housing supply through infill development.
+The Minister for Planning approved Scheme Amendment no.2 to recode lot 24 and lot 26 (no. 12) Johnston Street to a higher R80 coding.
+The Minister directed the Shire to readvertise the proposal at a density higher than R40 was predicated on the state governments commitment to increase housing supply through infill development.

 Through the development of a responsive local planning policy framework and engagement with the private sector and all levels of government agencies, the Shire is advocating a moderate balance of additional infill housing whilst maintaining the established Garden Shire character and amenity.

-The future delivery of the Local Planning Strategy and associated Omnibus Scheme Amendment by Development Services will enable the Shire's planning policy framework to guide development for the next ten (10) years.
+The future delivery of the Local Planning Strategy and associated Omnibus Scheme Amendment by Development Service will enable the Shire's planning policy framework to guide development for the next ten (10) years.